bradmontgomery/tn_lottery/README.md

 The simulation runs until we hit the jackpot or kill it with Ctrl-C. It'll periodically print the number of years you've played and the amount of money spent playing.

+## Scraper

+Run `python tn_lottery/scraper.py`.
+This script scrapes the TN Lottery website for recent winners and calculates statistics on the most commonly won games, amounts, and the best-paying games on average.